rosensilva/api-gateway-sample/README.md

 ![api_gateway](images/api_gateway.png "API Gateway")

-- **Create Order** : To place a new order you can use the HTTP POST message that contains the order details, which is sent to the URL `http://xyz.retail.com/order`.The response from the service contains an HTTP 201 Created message with the location header pointing to the newly created resource `http://xyz.retail.com/order/123456`.
+- **Create Order** : To place a new order you can use the HTTP POST message with Auth header that contains the order details, which is sent to the URL `http://xyz.retail.com/order`.The response from the service contains an HTTP 201 Created message with the location header pointing to the newly created resource `http://xyz.retail.com/order/123456`.
-- **Retrieve Order** : You can retrieve the order details by sending an HTTP GET request to the appropriate URL which includes the order ID.`http://xyz.retail.com/order/<orderId>`
+- **Retrieve Order** : You can retrieve the order details by sending an HTTP GET request with Auth header to the appropriate URL which includes the order ID.`http://xyz.retail.com/order/<orderId>`
-- **Update Order** : You can update an existing order by sending a HTTP PUT request with the content for the updated order.
+- **Update Order** : You can update an existing order by sending a HTTP PUT request with Auth header and the content for the updated order.
-- **Delete Order** : An existing order can be deleted by sending a HTTP DELETE request to the specific URL`http://xyz.retail.com/order/<orderId>`.
+- **Delete Order** : An existing order can be deleted by sending a HTTP DELETE request with Auth header to the specific URL`http://xyz.retail.com/order/<orderId>`.

 ## Prerequisites